Amr-tmorot/Tutorial-app/README.md

 ![image](https://github.com/Amr-tmorot/Tutorial-app/assets/88274242/e373387e-e17e-47cd-ac7e-8f02537b5b28)

-- The frontend is implemented using angular, if you're using this project locally you can start the local angular web server using ng serve -- {port number} and access the frontend on http://localhost:{port number}
+- The frontend is implemented using angular, if you're using this project locally you can start the local angular web server using ng serve -- {port_number} and access the frontend on http://localhost:{port_number}

 ## How this Repo is Organized